andesse/HUE-CLIP-API.Node-RED-Flows/flows/README_pre-release.md

 >> LABEL your Link in/out Nodes, otherwise it will be too confusing. ;)

+- all additional flows are now in the "flows" folder in this repository and can be downloaded there!

 I attached some pictures how the flows / payload / xy Color look like / helper function flow v2 / a screenshot of my own setup